namastack/namastack-outbox/namastack-outbox-docs/docs/quickstart.md

 ## Provide a Clock Bean

-Namastack Outbox for Spring Boot uses a Clock for reliable, testable timestamps.
+Namastack Outbox for Spring Boot uses a Clock to ensure reliable and testable timestamps.
+If you do not provide a Clock, namastack-outbox will create one automatically using `systemDefaultZone`.

 === "Kotlin"